gsbdarc/rcpedia/docs/_policies/user_limits.md

 The Yens are designed to enable considerable computational usage on our "login" or "interactive" nodes.

+!!! info "Jupyter and Interactive Node Limits"
+    - **Jupyter Limits**: Jupyter notebooks are subject to the same CPU and RAM limits as the interactive nodes, but may also be affected by inactivity policy.
+    - **Interactive Node Usage**: Users can have both Jupyter notebooks and other scripts running on the same interactive node (e.g., `yen2`).
+The CPU and RAM limits are counted **separately** for JupyterHub and scripts started interactively, even if both are using the same node.
+This means resource usage for Jupyter does not count against the limits for your other interactive work, and vice versa.

 As such, we have imposed guidelines for users to follow on these shared systems, depending on the resources of the underlying machine:

 <div class="row">